makeporium/MakeCommand/readme.md

-# NEXUS - Personal Command Center 🚀
+# MakeCommand - Personal Command Center 🚀

 A futuristic personal productivity and organization platform built with React, TypeScript, and Supabase.
-NEXUS combines journaling, task management, project planning, idea capture, and calendar functionality in a sleek, cyberpunk-inspired interface.
+MakeCommand combines journaling, task management, project planning, idea capture, and calendar functionality in a sleek, cyberpunk-inspired interface.

 ## ✨ Features